openvinotoolkit/model_server/docs/developer_guide.md

 ```
 </details>

-<details><summary>How to run tests on an OpenVINO Model Server binary file</summary>
+<details><summary>Run tests on an OpenVINO Model Server binary file</summary>

-To run tests on an OpenVINO Model Server binary file, use export to specify the following variable in `user_config.py` or in the environment.
+1. To run tests on an OpenVINO Model Server binary file, use export to specify the following variable in `user_config.py` or in the environment.
 Replace `"/home/example_path/ovms/bin/ovms"` with the path to your binary file:

 ```
 os.environ["OVMS_BINARY_PATH"] = "/home/example_path/ovms/bin/ovms"
 ```

-The following command executed in the of OpenVINO Model Server binary file should return paths to the unpacked `lib` directory included in `ovms.tar.gz` (`ovms/bin/./../lib`).
+2. The following command executed in the of OpenVINO Model Server binary file should return paths to the unpacked `lib` directory included in `ovms.tar.gz` (`ovms/bin/./../lib`).
 ```
 ldd ./ovms
 ```

-Otherwise use export to specify the following variable in `user_config.py` file or in the environment:
+3. Otherwise use export to specify the following variable in `user_config.py` file or in the environment :

 ```
 os.environ["LD_LIBRARY_PATH"] = "<path to ovms libraries>"